nexiality/documentation/userguide/Danny Change.md

 comments: true
 ---

-### Using Nexial Installer
+### Using The Nexial Installer
 **Note**: Nexial requires Java 1.8.0_151 or above and Excel 2007/2010 or above.
-Scroll down for additional installation and setup instructions.
+Scroll down for additional installation and setup instructions. test

 <div class="tabs">
     <ul class="tab-links">